-When creating a virtual disk you have 2 storage provisioning type can choose from, thin provisioning and thick provisioning.
+When creating a virtual disk you have 2 storage provisioning types can choose from, thin provisioning and thick provisioning.
 In this article I introduced what is thin provisioning, thick provisioning, and what are the differences between them.
 I hope this could help you make a more suitable choice.

 After creating a virtual machine, you still need to create backups to protect the data on these virtual disks.
 It's recommended to use professional and free VM backup software as there's no real backup option comes with VMware or Hyper-V.